The Manual of the Psi

 Psikinetic Powers: perhaps one of the most dramatic disciplines of power, psikinetics is the process of manipulating both energy and matter, in either an animate or inanimate state, without physical contact.
 True mind over matter (and energy), a psikinetic has the ability to alter, destroy, or even create (to a small extent) objects in their environment, as he or she sees fit.

 Psimantic Powers: psimantic powers are essentially mind over magic, allowing their wielder to control the very forces of magic to produce various effects.
 This can involve manipulating the sorcery of others, inflicting direct damage to magical entities, and even the ability to cast spells on top of wielding psionics.
-A psychoturge can usually stand toe to toe with the strongest of mages.
+A psychoturge can often stand toe to toe with the strongest of mages.

 Psipathic Powers: what people most readily think of when pondering psionics, psipathy is the power of mind over mind.
 The psipathic discipline is used to achieve direct contact with another mind, and then to either communicate with or manipulate it in a variety of fashions.
 Psipathic powers can readily be used to destroy the consciousnesses of others - or simply to confound them for a good long time.